 - 8 eggs

-- 1/4 cup chopped fresh cilantro (or parsley, or other herbs)
+- 1/4 cup fresh cilantro chopped (and/or parsley or dill)

-- Saute zucchini over medium high heat in a cast iron (or other oven safe) skillet in butter or olive oil.
+- Sauté zucchini over medium high heat in a cast iron (or other oven safe) skillet in the olive oil (2 tablespoons).
 Season with salt and pepper.